bowenyu066/language-shapes-reasoning/final_blog.md

 2. **English-centric tokenizers** (GPT-4o, Llama) exhibit density inversion: despite Chinese being 49% shorter at the character level, it requires the *same or more* tokens after encoding.

 This is the **Encoder Gap** in action.
-Llama's tokenizer, optimized for English, fragments Chinese text inefficiently—each Chinese character may require multiple tokens, destroying the intrinsic density advantage.
+Llama's tokenizer, optimized for English, fragments Chinese text inefficiently.
+Each Chinese character may require multiple tokens, destroying the intrinsic density advantage.
 The same reasoning, expressed more compactly in Chinese characters, balloons back to equivalent (or greater) token counts after encoding.

 **The Compounding Effect.** For Llama-3.1-8B, the Encoder Gap compounds its training gap.
-Not only does the model struggle to *reason* in Chinese (accuracy: 52.8% vs 80.3%), but even when it succeeds, it gains no efficiency benefit—Chinese outputs require *more* tokens (ratio = 1.033) despite being intrinsically denser.
+Not only does the model struggle to *reason* in Chinese (accuracy: 52.8% vs 80.3%), but even when it succeeds, it gains no efficiency benefit.
+Chinese outputs require *more* tokens (ratio = 1.033) despite being intrinsically denser.
 The model pays a "Tokenizer Tax" on top of its capability gap.

 In contrast, Qwen3-8B demonstrates what aligned representation efficiency looks like: near-identical accuracy across languages (88.7% vs 89.4%) combined with genuine token savings (4–10% depending on tokenizer).
 The model has learned to exploit the dense representation, and multilingual tokenizers preserve that advantage.